HappyOnaivwe001/personal-portfolio-website/README.md

    - You can double-click `index.html`, or
    - Run a simple local server (for example, using VS Code Live Server extension).

-## Customize It

-- Replace all instances of `Your Name`, `youremail@example.com`, and placeholder links with your actual information.
-- Update the **Projects** section with your real projects and descriptions.
-- Customize colors or typography in `styles.css` to match your personal branding.
-- Export your own vector illustration from **Ibis Paint X** and replace the CSS-based hero graphic if you like.

-## Deployment

-You can easily deploy this portfolio using:

-- GitHub Pages
-- Netlify
-- Vercel

-For GitHub Pages:

-1. Push this project to a GitHub repository.
-2. In your repo settings, enable GitHub Pages and point it to the `main` branch.
-3. Your portfolio will be available at `https://your-username.github.io/personal-portfolio-website`.

----

-Feel free to iterate on this design as you grow your skills.
-This project is a great starting point for your GitHub and tech career program applications.